 If you are interested in joining the Braveheart Management Board, you should complete the following documents:

-The Committee member application form
+The Board member application form

 The equal opportunities monitoring form (this does not form part of the selection process)

 We will read your application carefully and will invite people who have the skills and qualities we are looking for to meet us for an informal interview to discuss your application and answer your questions.
 Please tell us if you have any specific needs that we should take account of.